Dominduchami/Nexus5XPkg/README.md

 ## What can you do?

 I am too busy to write an average-user tutorial.
-So, if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 (XL) users.
+So, if you are interested in, you are welcome to contribute to an easy instruction for all Nexus 5X (XL) users.

 Or you can buy me a coffee: [PayPal](https://www.paypal.com/paypalme/imbushuo).